ymdatta/DollarBot/README.md

 ## About TrackMyDollar

-TrackMyDollar is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+TrackMyDollar is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle
 With simple commands, this bot allows you to:
 - Add/Record a new spending
 - Show the sum of your expenditure for the current day/month